 Three hours into the 11-hour flight, I was bored, tired and crammed into United’s Economy seating praying the guy ahead of me wouldn’t put his seat back and snap my kneecaps.
 I placated myself with the belief that all the pain would be worth it.
 This was my chance to see remnants of the world’s first great civilization.
 To gaze upon the last remaining Wonder of the Ancient World: the Pyramids of Giza.
 And to touch a camel inappropriately.

-Not just a vacation, a pilgrimage.
+Visiting Egypt is not just a vacation, it’s a pilgrimage.

 Unlike religious-types who go visit “holy lands,” I was going to visit the birthplace of civilization itself.
 A journey back to my roots as a human being who doesn’t like living in caves.
 Ancient Egypt was the first major society where people elevated themselves from a solitary, sustenance existence to a fully realized society complete with a class structure allowing the privileged few to exploit the masses.
 Where the abject oppression of entire peoples finally became possible.
 Yes, this is where the modern world all began.
 Oh, there were probably some advances in science, art, and medicine, too.